Foalyy/kicad2bom/README.md

 ## How to use

-For each component in your Kicad schematic, find on a supplier's website (such as Farnell, Mouser, Digikey, ...) and insert the reference in Kicad's Datasheet field.
+For each component in your Kicad schematic, find on a supplier's website (such as Farnell, Mouser, Digikey, ...) and insert the URL in Kicad's Datasheet field.
 For example :

     http://fr.farnell.com/multicomp/mc0603b104k250ct/condensateur-mlcc-x7r-100nf-25v/dp/1759037

-Supplier name and reference will be extracted from this URL (for known suppliers, feel free to add yours).
+Supplier name and reference will be extracted from this URL (only for known suppliers, feel free to add yours).

 ## Manpage